 NMR chemical shifts and NMR spin-spin couplings can be calculated.
 Effects due to spin-orbit coupling can be included.
 All electron basis sets can be used.

-The separate program EPR/NMR (\$ADFBIN/epr) program is no longer documented.
-See for the old documentation the ADF2010 EPR/NMR module.
+The separate program EPR/NMR (\$ADFBIN/epr) program is no longer documented, since most of its capabilities are implemented in newer modules.
+See for the old documentation the ADF2010 EPR/NMR module documentation.

 NMR Chemical Shifts